At a Glance

 Screener questions are available on the following subscriptions:

-Interested in learning more about writing great test plans?
+Are you interested in learning more about writing great test plans?
 Register to attend one of our upcoming virtual Live Training Events.
-You'll learn from a platform expert how to structure the flow of your test to make it clear to participants and how to get the best insights possible.
+You'll learn from a Platform expert how to structure the flow of your test to make it clear to contributors and how to get the best insights possible.

 - When should you test with your exact target market?

 - Guidelines for screener questions

 - How to check that your screener is capturing the right users